A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation: Evaluation

 \subsection{Simulated DNN-HA processing benefits in noise}

 It is important to test DNN-HA performance also for noisy speech, as general communication is not limited to quiet places only.
 To this end, we evaluated speech processing and perception in noise for our DNN-HA models using well-established objective metrics.
-At first, we selected three SNR conditions of -12, -6 and 0 dB, with the first two roughly corresponding to noisy scenarios of uncomfortable and comfortable speech recognition in noise, respectively.
+At first, we selected three SNR conditions of -12, -6 and 0 dB.
+Experimental results of previous studies that used the Flemish Matrix test showed $\sim$15\% word recognition at -12 dB SNR and $\sim$85\% at -6 dB SNR for young NH subjects \cite{maele2021variability, drakopoulos2022model}, thus these two SNR conditions are expected to roughly correspond to scenarios of challenging and easy speech recognition in noise, respectively.
 Speech-shaped noise (SSN) was generated from the Flemish Matrix material and added to the evaluation sentences at the desired SNR level.
-Nine different objective metrics were considered from the literature: One for speech quality prediction (PESQ) and the remaining eight for speech intelligibility.
-The metrics are summarised in Table~\ref{tab:metrics}, and more details can be found in Appendix A. Similar to how we evaluated the DNN-HA models for speech in quiet, we also computed the average NRMSE between the NH AN population responses to the unprocessed noisy sentences and the HI AN population responses to the DNN-HA processed noisy sentences.